vega/vega/docs/docs/api/view.md

 view.<b>padding</b>([<i>padding</i>])
 [<>](https://github.com/vega/vega/blob/master/packages/vega-view/src/View.js "Source")

 Gets or sets the view padding, in pixels.
-Padding objects take the form `{left: 5, top: 5, right: 5, bottom: 5}`.
+Input *padding* objects take the form `{left: 5, top: 5, right: 5, bottom: 5}`; if a numeric *padding* value is provided, it will be expanded to an object with all properties set to that number.
 If no arguments are provided, returns the current padding value.
 If *padding* is specified, this method sets the padding and returns this view instance.
 This method does not force an immediate update to the view: invoke the [runAsync](#view_runAsync) method when ready.
 This method is equivalent to `view.signal('padding'[, padding])`.

 <a name="view_resize" href="#view_resize">#</a>
 view.<b>resize</b>()